|Tips & Tricks

 The Chrome browser has a whole truckload of experimental features that you can enable or disable.
 Just type the following into the Chrome browser's address bar and hit Go:

-You'll have to scroll down for quite a while through all the flags, but eventually you'll come to this one that is disabled by default:
+You'll have to scroll down for quite a while through all the flags, but eventually you'll come to this one that is enabled by default:

 Gesture requirement for media playback Mac, Windows Linux, Chrome OS, Android